ZJLiu001/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.nwpu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include ///////.

 # Interests to show in About widget
 interests:
-  - //Artificial Intelligence
+  - A
-  - //Computational Linguistics
+  - C
-  - //Information Retrieval
+  - I

 # Education to show in About widget
 education: